Aaattt35/CLSP--Paper/src/readme.md

 5. Download:
 test-instance-results

-text
-Extract the ZIP and you will find: test_instance_output.csv
+Extract the ZIP and you will find:

-text
+      test_instance_output.csv

 ---